Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 Is online gambling legal in Indiana?

-Online sports betting is fully legal in Indiana since October 3, 2019 under House Enrolled Act 1015.
-Online casino gaming (iGaming) is not yet legal — Indiana’s legislature has not passed any bill authorizing online slots or online poker as of May 2026.
+Online sports betting is fully legal in Indiana.
+Governor Eric Holcomb signed House Enrolled Act 1015 in May 2019, and the first licensed sportsbooks went live on October 3, 2019.
+Online casino gaming (iGaming) is not yet legal — Indiana’s legislature has not passed any bill authorizing online slots, table games, or online poker as of May 2026.

 Can I bet on sports online in Indiana?

 Yes.
-Indiana has 11 active licensed online sportsbooks as of 2026: DraftKings, FanDuel, BetMGM, Caesars, bet365, ESPN Bet, Fanatics, Hard Rock Bet, BetRivers, Bally Bet, and SBK.
-You must be 21+ and physically located in Indiana to place a bet.
+Indiana has 11+ active licensed online sportsbooks as of 2026, including DraftKings, FanDuel, BetMGM, Caesars, bet365, ESPN Bet, Fanatics, Hard Rock Bet, BetRivers, Bally Bet, and SBK.
+All are licensed by the Indiana Gaming Commission.
+You must be 21 or older and physically located in Indiana to place a bet.

 Is online casino gaming legal in Indiana?

 No. Online casino gaming (iGaming) is not legal in Indiana as of May 2026.
+No state law authorizes online slots, table games, or online poker from state-licensed operators.
 Indiana is a sports-betting-only online market.
-Players seeking online casino games may access offshore platforms, which operate outside Indiana law and Indiana Gaming Commission oversight.
+Players who want to gamble online at casino games may only do so at offshore platforms, which operate outside Indiana law.

 What is the minimum age for gambling in Indiana?